ftlabs/fruitmachine/README.md

 ![fm logo](artwork/logo.jpg)

 A lightweight modular layout engine for client and server.

-A lightweight modular layout engine for client and server.
 Currently powering the award winning FT Web App.
+FruitMachine was designed to construct nested view layouts from strictly modular components.

 ```js
 // Define a module